-- 10.11 Tenders will be received via the electronic tendering system.
-A representative of Welland Procurement will be responsible for opening tenders. - 10.12 Tenders must be evaluated in accordance with the advertised evaluation criteria, clarification questions may be asked as long as the response would not have the effect of materially changing the tender received.
+- 10.9 As part of the procurement process (tender), potential bidders can seek clarification on either the information published or the process itself.
+This must be conducted as per 8.7 of this document. - 10.10 Tender Document One and Document Four Template documents must be used, which ensures the required Standard Suitability Questions are used these can be requested from Welland Procurement.
+The Officer must ensure that all relevant procurement documents are finalised before the procurement is advertised, these will include at least the Specification, Long Form Terms and Conditions of Contract (available on the procurement portal), TUPE information (where applicable) and evaluation criteria. - 10.11 Tenders will be received via the electronic tendering system.
+A representative of Welland Procurement will be responsible for opening tenders. - 10.12 Tenders must be evaluated in accordance with the advertised evaluation criteria, clarification questions may be asked as long as the response would not have the affect of materially changing the tender received.
 Any subjective evaluation (such as quality) must be carried out independently by a minimum of two evaluators (preferably three), and then moderated by an independent moderator to reach a final agreed score.
 The evaluators should be fully briefed on the evaluation process.
-The 'Conflict of Interest Declaration Confidentiality Agreement' on the procurement portal supplied by Welland Procurement gives further guidance on evaluation principles and best practice; this form must be completed, signed, and returned to the procurement lead.
-Welland Procurement can act as the independent moderator but cannot undertake any scoring. - 10.13 The bidder with the highest evaluation score will be awarded the contract, as per the award criteria detailed.

-10.14 Contract award must be approved as per $2.9$ of this document.
-10.15 All bidders must be notified about the award decision and feedback provided as outlined in the Procurement Act 2023.
-A UK6 Contract Award Notice must be published on the Government's Central Digital Platform This notice will begin an 8 working day standstill period to allow bidders the opportunity to raise a challenge All bidders must be notified of the Award decision simultaneously in writing (via the Council's electronic tendering system) by the Officer (or the Welland Procurement Unit), whether or not their bid was successful.
-The letters must include: a) the award criteria; b) the name of the successful bidder(s); c) the score of the recipient; d) the score of the successful bidder(s); e) details of the reason for the decision, including the characteristics and relative advantages of the successful tender; and f) confirmation of the date before which the contracting authority will not enter into the contract or framework agreement (i.e., the date after the end of the standstill period).
-Officers shall allow a period of not less than 10 calendar days after announcing their Intention to Award to provide unsuccessful Bidders an opportunity to challenge.
-If the decision is challenged by an unsuccessful Bidder, then the Officer shall not award the contract and shall immediately seek the advice of Welland Procurement. • Formatted: Indent: Hanging: 1.27 cm, Add space between paragraphs of the same style 10.16 The contract will require sealing, please see Section 15.11 below.
-10.17 The resultant contract must be added to the Council's Contract Register (on ProContract) to ensure compliance with Transparency Regulations.
-All signed contracts must be scanned in and saved to the relevant Directorate within Q:\17 Legal Services\17_09 Contracts Register\Contracts .
+The 'Conflict of Interest Declaration Confidentiality Agreement' on the procurement portal gives further guidance on evaluation principles and best practice; this form must be completed, signed and returned to the procurement lead.
+Welland Procurement can act as the independent moderator but cannot undertake any scoring. - 10.13 The bidder with the highest evaluation score will be awarded the contract, as per the award criteria detailed. - 10.14 Contract award must be approved as per 2.9 of this document. - 10.15 All bidders must be notified of the Award decision simultaneously in writing (via the Council's electronic tendering system) by the Officer (or the Welland Procurement Unit), whether or not their bid was successful.
+The letters must include: - a) the award criteria: - b) the name of the successful bidder(s); - c) the score of the recipient; - d) the score of the successful bidder(s); - e) details of the reason for the decision, including the characteristics and relative advantages of the successful tender; and - f) confirmation of the date before which the contracting authority will not enter into the contract or framework agreement (i.e., the date after the end of the standstill period). - 10.16 The contract will require sealing, please see Section 15.11 below. - 10.17 The resultant contract must be added to the Council's Contract Register to ensure compliance with Transparency Regulations.
+All signed contracts must be scanned in and saved to the relevant Directorate within Q:\17 Legal Services\17_09 Contracts Register\Contracts.
 Officers must then provide Legal Services with any paper copies of the Contract for the subsequent storage and safe keeping.

-- 10.18 The Officer must keep the following records:a) A record of all decisions from pre to post procurement;

-- b) The method of obtaining tenders; - c) Tender documents produced by the Council; - d) Tenders received from bidders.
+- 10.18 The Officer must keep the following records: - a) A record of all decisions from pre to post procurement; - b) The method of obtaining tenders; - c) Tender documents produced by the Council; - d) Tenders received from bidders.
 The successful tender should be retained for at least the life of the contract.
-Unsuccessful tenders should be retained for the first 12 months of the contract; - e) A written record of the evaluation; - f) A record of the Award approval; - g) A signed copy of the Contract which should retained for the life of the contract and in normal circumstances for 6 years thereafter; and - h) Communications to and from bidders during the procurement process.
+Unsuccessful tenders should be retained for the first 12 months of the contract: - e) A written record of the evaluation; - f) A record of the Award approval; - g) A signed copy of the Contract which should retained for the life of the contract and in normal circumstances for 6 years thereafter; - h) Communications to and from bidders during the procurement process.